-If you have a child born out of wedlock and the father denies paternity and/or refuses to support his child, then you may want to file a Paternity Action.
-The law allows for the collection of back child support for up to five (5) years prior to filing to establish paternity.
-Additionally the father may be responsible for a portion or all medical costs dealing with the prenatal care and birth.
+As mother of a child born out of wedlock, you may wish to file a paternity action if the father denies that he is the parent and/or refuses to provide support for the child.
+By filing a paternity action you will be able to establish that the suspected father is in fact the biological father and therefore has a legal duty to support the child.
+Then the law allows for the collection of back child support for up to five (5) years prior to filing to establish paternity.
+In addition the father is responsible for a portion or all medical costs dealing with the prenatal care and birth.
 This may also include providing health insurance and for a pro rata share of work related day care expenses.